opil/documentation/docs/develop/RAN/opil_api_ran.md

 # RAN APIs

 It is possible to interact with the RAN via REST calls.
 With these calls it is possible to add, update or cancel tasks and assignments or access data.

 All the shown calls use the OCB APIs, that are exploted by passing an appropriate body message.

 An important element is thus the IP of the machine on which the Fiware Orion Context Broker is running - it is indicated as <b>OCB_IP</b>

-All the highlighted attributesare detailed [here](../interfaces)
+All the highlighted attributes are detailed [here](../interfaces)

 ## POST Motion

  With this, it is possible to set a new target for the robot (sending a new assignment) or to update an existing one.

 	POST OCB_IP:1026/v1/updateContext
 				"header": [